anuraagnagar/flask-YT-converter/README.md

-## A Simple YT video converter to MP3 file.
+## YouTube video converter to MP3.

+A Simple Converter and download YouTube videos to MP3 files using this simple web application built using Flask/Python.

 ## Set up & Run locally.